M0LTE/PowerSDR/readme.txt

 With generous help provided by Flex Radio Systems, Inc.

-This Source code includes 3 project under the PowerSDR umbrella: DttSP written in C, PowerMate written in C++, and PowerSDR written in C#
+This Source code includes 3 projects under the PowerSDR umbrella: DttSP written in C, PowerMate written in C++, and PowerSDR written in C#

 DttSP and PowerSDR code was provided by Flex Radio Systems, Inc.
-PowerMate code was provided by Griffin, Clev R. Munke, and Darrin Kohn ke9ns PowerSDR modifications beyond 2.7.2 are provided by dh1tw for the DJConsole, and Darrin Kohn ke9ns
+PowerMate code was provided by Griffin, Clev R. Munke, and Darrin Kohn ke9ns PowerSDR modifications beyond 2.7.2 are provided by dh1tw for the DJConsole, and Darrin Kohn ke9ns SWL.csv file from eibispace.de (thank you) dxloc.txt file initially from HRD (thank you), modified by me Darrin ke9ns

-Currently compiling under Visual Studio 2015 (VS2015) and NET 4.5.2 After you download and install VS2015, you must then download and install the VS2015 "UPDATE 3" & "Patch" 1 Sometimes the visual design form can become out of sync with its .cs code file.
+Currently compiling under Visual Studio 2015 (VS2015) and NET 4.5.2 After you download and install VS2015, you must then download and install the VS2015 "UPDATE 3" & "Patch" 3 Sometimes the visual design form can become out of sync with its .cs code file.
 This can happen if you change some code in the .cs file that VS wants you to change from the design form.
 If you get an error message trying to view the "Design" form, close the console (both Design and CS files) and reload.